mcdonc/.nixconfig/videos/devenv/script.rst

 ``devenv`` is useful under NixOS but actually more useful under plain-old-Nix.
-Because Nix is cross-platform (MacOS and Linux), it is theoretically practical to use the same set of configuration files to a developer, regardless of whether he uses one or the other platform.
+Because Nix is cross-platform (MacOS and Linux), it is theoretically practical to ship the same set of configuration files to a developer, regardless of whether he uses one or the other platform.
 In particular, a developer needn't run NixOS to use ``devenv``, and if the configuration scripts are written in a cross-plaform way, and the developer is on MacOS, he won't need to run the app